Basement structural engineer

 The old BS8007 has an appendix with a calculation for steel to reduce crack widths and it wouldn't need as much steel as my experience insists is necessary.

 I think the reason for that is in the days it was written all concrete was a blend of OPC and PFA.
-But we shut our coal fired power stations and PFA is rare and an expensive premium, rather than free of charge because it was a handy way to get rid of waste.
+But we shut our coal fired power stations and PFA is rare and an expensive premium, rather than free of charge because it was a handy way to get rid of waste smoke.

 This is a quotation from BS8102:2022.
 "NOTE 4 For guidance on limiting crack widths, see BS EN 1992‑1‑1, BS EN 1992‑3 and CIRIA publication C766."